10 Nervous System Facts| List of Amazing & Unusual Things

 Even when there is an injury, the normal cells divide and multiply and repair the wound.

-Whereas this is not so with neurons, they never divide or multiply.
+However, this is not so with neurons; they never divide or multiply.
 Only new cell organelles within them have formed again while old and worn-out organelles are destroyed.

 However, in case of damage to the neurons, the damage is partially repaired by a process called nerve plasticity.